 Where can I buy Bitcoin in New Zealand?

-If you are a Kiwi or resident of New Zealand with an NZ ID, Easy Crypto represents the best place to buy Bitcoin in 2020.
+If you are a Kiwi or resident of New Zealand with an NZ ID, Easy Crypto represents a great place to buy Bitcoin in 2022.

-Easy Crypto is New Zealand’s most widely trusted homegrown exchange.
-More importantly, by being local, Easy Crypto makes it possible to buy Bitcoin faster and more affordably than on any other exchange.
+Easy Crypto is one of New Zealand’s trusted homegrown crypto retailers.
+More importantly, by being local, Easy Crypto makes it possible to buy Bitcoin faster and more affordably than many other exchanges in New Zealand.

 Providing that you have your NZ passport or driving license ready, you can create an account at Easy Crypto in seconds.
 Best of all, when you buy Bitcoin at Easy Crypto, you only ever pay the going market rate for Bitcoin, not a hefty premium.

 Find out for yourself how easy it is to buy Bitcoin at Easy Crypto New Zealand by visiting this link.